Rachael is a passionate long-time anime fan, who enjoys writing about the storytelling aspect of anime, manga, and light novels.

 - Teaches Shinji to love himself and forgive himself, which Shinji desperately needs.

 - Shinji seems to love Kaworu the most.
 Kaworu's death at the hands of the Dummy Plug system, which used Eva Unit 01 to kill Kaworu when Shinji refused to, caused a major emotional crisis for Shinji.
 In End of Evangelion, Shinji is afraid of Giant Naked Rei during Instrumentality, refusing to merge with Lilith until she takes the form of a Giant Naked Kaworu instead.
 This love he has for Kaworu is able to break down his ego barrier.

 - Shinji is not afraid of Kaworu the way he appears to be afraid of women and girls.
 He's more comfortable and relaxed around him, perhaps indicating that Shinji is homosexual.
 Or he could just be afraid of women, despite an attraction to them.

 - Kaworu is an Angel, and his allegiance was not necessarily on the side of humanity.

-- Not only does Kaworu die, but Shinji is forced to kill him by Nerv when they find out he is an Angel.
+- Not only does Kaworu die, but Shinji is forced to kill him, when they find out he is an Angel.

-- Kaworu is shifty and mysterious, so we don't really know if we can trust him or not.
-We never know if his affection for Shinji is genuine love, superficial lust, curiosity about humanity, or a desire to use Shinji as part of his overarching plan of infiltrating Nerv.
+- Kaworu is shifty and mysterious.
+We don't know if we can trust him or not.
+We never know if his affection for Shinji is genuine love, superficial lust, curiosity about humanity, or if he just used Shinji as part of his plan to infiltrate and spy on Nerv.

 © 2018 Rachael Lefler